joeyvandijk/rimg/README.md

 * data-src attribute changed (not-cross browser support?)
 * object way of initializing (disable/etc) (optional)
 * casperjs - automated tests
-* "echo" determine if visible to enable the change (optional)
+* "echo" determine if images are visible to enable the change or wait (optional)